yuddanti/yuddanti/README.md

 CS student at the University of Texas at Austin.
-Know Java and currently learning Python, C, and HTML.
+Know Java and currently learning Python, C, R, and HTML.
 Open to anything! 🎉

 <!--